 Any contraindications to MRI, such as incompatible implants, are assessed.

-During the scan
+During the Scan

 The external opening of the sinus is cleaned and sterilized.

-After the scan
+After the Scan

-MRI Sequences in Sinogram Studies
+MRI Sequences Used in Sinogram Studies

-Helps assess anatomical details and baseline tract appearance.
+Assesses anatomical details and baseline tract appearance.

 Highlight fluid-filled tracts and surrounding edema.

-3D sequences
+3D Sequences

 Allow multiplanar reconstruction for precise surgical mapping.